Skip to content

 Canister Filters

 This is great for planted aquariums because there is less oxygen exchange between water and air.
 Something like a sump system increases oxygen exchange with air and water and might require you to supplement more carbon dioxide.
 Also, canister filters are usually nice and compact.
-You can fit quite a bit of filter media, sponges and more.
+You can fit quite a bit of filter media, sponges, and more.
 They’re great for aquarium keepers with little space.

 Disadvantages of Canister Filters

 One of the main disadvantages of canister filters is the maintenance around it.
 Overall, maintenance is not too terrible and filter technology has made maintenance easier but it can be a chore.
-You have to remove the canister filter, drain the water, open it up and remove the media, replace it and then put it back together again.
+You have to remove the canister filter, drain the water, open it up remove the media, replace it, and then put it back together again.
 Moving a big bulky filter can be challenging so keep that in mind when choosing filtration systems.
 Also, when choosing filters, make sure the brand you use is reliable.
-Although it’s not terribly common, like any piece of equipment, canister filters can malfunction and leak water.
+Although it’s not common, like any piece of equipment, canister filters can malfunction and leak water.
 Buying canister filters from a reliable brand like Fluval, helps decrease the chance of leaking.

 Do not let this deter you from considering canister filters as your filtration system.
-They’re an excellent type of filtration that really pack a punch in keeping your fish tank clear and clean.
+They’re an excellent type of filtration that packs a punch in keeping your fish tank clear and clean.
 If you feel canister filters aren’t for you, consider setting up a sump system for larger planted tanks.
 I will discuss the pros and cons of sump systems in the saltwater aquarium section.

 Saltwater Aquariums